trans-ai/trans-ai.github.io/index.md

 layout: default
 ---

-We are a group  focusing  on trans-disciplinary   Artificial Intelligence (AI) research where the novely comes from transforming the domain.
+We are a group  focusing  on trans-disciplinary   Artificial Intelligence (AI) research where the novelty comes from transforming the domain.

 ## active members